 On 31 October 2019, FCA announced its intention to merge with the PSA Group on a 50-50 all-stock basis.
 On 18 December 2019, FCA and PSA announced that they had agreed to the terms of a binding $50 billion merger.
 In July 2020, the company announced its new name, Stellantis, derived from the Latin verb stello, meaning "to brighten with stars".
 On 16 January 2021, the merger was complete with FCA resulted as a surviving entity and changed its name to Stellantis.

-Highest paying job titles at Fiat Chrysler Automobiles include Software Engineer, Brand Manager, and Operations Manager
+Highest paying job titles at Fiat Chrysler Automobiles include DevOps Engineer, Cyber Security Specialist, and Business Development Manager